Cantor's isomorphism theorem: Model theory

-A model of this theory is any system of elements and a comparison relation that obeys all of the axioms; it is a countable model when the system of elements forms a countable set.
+A model of this theory is any set of elements and a comparison relation on those elements that obeys all of the axioms; it is a countable model when the elements form a countable set.
 For instance, the usual comparison relation on the rational numbers is a countable model of this theory.
-Cantor's isomorphism theorem can be expressed by saying that the first-order theory of unbounded dense linear orders is countably categorical: it has only one countable model, up to logical equivalence.
+Cantor's isomorphism theorem can be expressed by saying that the first-order theory of unbounded dense linear orders is countably categorical: it has only one countable model, up to isomorphism (an equivalence relation for models that consists of a one-to-one correspondence of elements that preserves all comparisons).
 However, it is not categorical for higher cardinalities: for any higher cardinality, there are multiple inequivalent dense unbounded linear orders with the same cardinality.

 A method of quantifier elimination in the first-order theory of unbounded dense linear orders can be used to prove that it is a complete theory.
 This means that every logical sentence in the language of this theory is either a theorem, that is, provable as a logical consequence of the axioms, or the negation of a theorem.
 This is closely related to being categorical (a sentence is a theorem if it is true of the unique countable model; see the Łoś–Vaught test) but there can exist multiple distinct models that have the same complete theory.
 In particular, both the ordering on the rational numbers and the ordering on the real numbers are models of the same theory, even though they are different models.
 Quantifier elimination can also be used in an algorithm for deciding whether a given sentence is a theorem.